vim/vim/README.md

 about having Vim but the plugin not working because some specific language is missing.
 This is a good long term goal.

-Rationale: Why is it easier to run a tool separately from Vim than using a built-in interface and interpreter?
+Rationale: Why is it better to run a tool separately from Vim than using a built-in interface and interpreter?
 Take for example something that is written in Python:
 * The built-in interface uses the embedded python interpreter.
 This is less